Kentucky’s Dedicated Family Law Appellate Attorneys

 Did the Family Court Get Your Case Wrong?

 Family court decisions affect the most important aspects of your life—your children, your property, your future.
-When a judge makes an error of law or abuses their discretion, you have the right to appeal.
+When a judge makes an error of law or abuses their discretion, you may have grounds to appeal.

 At the Bowman Legal Group Appellate Division, we focus exclusively on family law appeals in Kentucky.
-We understand the unique challenges of appellate practice and the critical importance of preserving your rights on appeal.
+We understand the unique challenges of appellate practice and how to position your case for the best possible outcome.

 Experienced Appellate Advocacy